tschmidt01/DemonEditor/README.md

 Tool for downloading picons from lyngsat.com.

-Tests only in image based on OpenPLi or last BPanther(neutrino) images with GM 990 Spark Reloaded receiver in my preferred linux distro (Last Linux Mint 18.* - MATE 64-bit)!
+Tests only in image based on OpenPLi or last BPanther(neutrino) images with GM 990 Spark Reloaded receiver

-Minimum requirements: Python >= 3.5.2 and GTK+ 3 with PyGObject bindings.

 Terrestrial and cable channels at the moment are not supported!

-Note.
-To create a simple debian package, you can use the build-deb.sh